Delve in to dreamy Euro architecture

 We love winter outings in Montréal: invigorating air, bright eyes and rosy cheeks.
 What says European flair quite like outdoor ice skating?
 Loop and twirl to your heart’s content to music, whether surrounded by twinkling trees at Parc Lafontaine’s sweet outdoor rink, gliding at the enchanting Old Port rink, or pirouetting in Mount Royal Park at Beaver Lake.
 The “mountain” is also an excellent spot to go sliding and snow tubing, while it and Parc Maisonneuve and Parc Jean-Drapeau also offer hiking, cross-country skiing and snowshoeing (not to mention sightings of chirpy birds and cute furry creatures).
 Enjoy a leisurely city stroll combined with mood-boosting light therapy with Luminothérapie at the Quartier des spectacles.
 Be sure to follow up all this fun with a decadent and delicious cup of hot chocolate.
 Or how about winding down with deluxe pamperings at one of Montréal’s many soothing spas?

 The winter season holds an exciting line-up of holiday concert favourites to hear and to sing.
-Treat your eyes and ears to the wonder of a special double bill of The Nutcracker (Clara’s Journey) by Les Grands Ballets Canadiens de Montréal.
-The Orchestre symphonique de Montréal will be showcasing Hervé Niquet and Berlioz’s L’Enfance du Christ (The Childhood of Christ).
-Hear Handel’s Messiah performed by the Orchestre Classique de Montréal high atop the mountain at St. Joseph’s Oratory, or later by La Chapelle de Québec and Les Violons du Roy, then the Ensemble Caprice at the Maison symphonique.
-The Cabaret du Casino de Montréal will feature traditional Christmas songs, folk tunes and the famous singing Dion family.
-As part of the Festival Bach Montréal, you can enjoy J.S.
-Bach – Christmas Oratorio, or reacquaint yourself with the Peanuts gang during A Charlie Brown Christmas at the Montreal Museum of Fine Art’s Salle Bourgie.
-Finally, let the sounds of gospel stir your soul during ONE21 - Gospel Christmas Celebration featuring the Jireh Gospel Choir and Montréal Gospel Choir at Église Saint-Jean-Baptiste.
+Treat your eyes and ears to the wonder of a special double bill of The Nutcracker (by Fernand Nault) by Les Grands Ballets Canadiens de Montréal.
+The Orchestre symphonique de Montréal presents Johann Sebastian Bach's timeless Christmas Oratorio, led by Argentine conductor Leonardo García Alarcón, a leading specialist in Baroque music.
+Hear Handel’s Messiah performed by the Orchestre Classique de Montréal high atop the mountain at St. Joseph’s Oratory.
+The Cabaret du Casino de Montréal will feature traditional Christmas songs and folk music.
+Reacquaint yourself with the Peanuts gang during A Charlie Brown Christmas at the Montreal Museum of Fine Art’s Salle Bourgie.
+Finally, let the sounds of gospel stir your soul during Noël Gospel, featuring the Jireh Gospel Choir and Montréal Gospel Choir and Carol Bernard.